virtualnobi/MediaFiler/HOWTO-INSTALL.md

 * Choose 'Download ZIP'.

 * Extract the ZIP archive into a directory of your choice.
-Note this installation directory for later.
+Note this as your installation directory for later use.

 ## Set up the MediaFiler program on your computer